Skip To Main Content

 Good bacteria vs bad bacteria: why a healthy gut is important

 You have about 100 trillion gut bacteria cells in your intestinal tract – that’s ten times the number of cells in your entire body!
 While most of these bacteria are not harmful, some can cause certain diseases.
 Under normal circumstances, the ‘good’ bacteria far outnumber the ‘bad’, but any shift in this balance may affect how well your digestive tract functions.
-There are several factors that can influence the shift in gut flora, including stress, antibiotics, illness, aging, and diet.
+This balance of bacteria is essential.

 Mind-gut: making the connection

-Incredibly, your digestive system has its own nervous system made up of over 100 million neurons.
-In fact, ongoing research suggests this so-called “second brain” is always communicating what it feels to your other brain, without you even knowing it.
-For example, everyone knows that feeling of having butterflies in your stomach.
 Clearly, there aren’t pretty-coloured insects fluttering about in your belly, but your gut is conveying this feeling to your brain.
 Similarly, research suggests that when your gut flora is out of balance (meaning there are more ‘bad’ bacteria than ‘good’), it may negatively affect your overall health and influence your mood.

 Fill up on gut-friendly foods